 Hereafter, a kind of checklist is given for the in-office preparation of field measurements.
-Not all of the instructions apply each time preparing a field measurement session, such as the CI24 driver installation..
+Not all the instructions apply each time preparing a field measurement session, such as the CI24 driver installation.

-1. Set up the MA24 tripod, and take off the tripod head (with UNC 5/8" screw).
+1. Set up the MA24 tripod and take off the tripod head (with UNC 5/8" screw).

 - 2. Screw the tripod head tightly enough in the MA24 bottom plate to avoid any play. - 3.
 Place the MA24 on its tripod and secure the tripod head with its screw. - 4.
-Insert 9 microphones (bayonet movement), directly (1⁄2" types) or through an adapter.
+Insert 9 microphones (bayonet movement).

-- 5. Set up the LS24 tripod, and take off the tripod head (with UNC 5/8" screw). - 6.
+- 5. Set up the LS24 tripod and take off the tripod head (with UNC 5/8" screw). - 6.
 Screw the tripod head tightly enough in the LS24 bottom plate to avoid any play. - 7.
 Place the LS24 on its tripod and secure the tripod head with its screw.

-8. Position the LS24 roughly 1.25 m from the MA24 center.
+8. Position the LS24 roughly 1.25 m + the barrier thickness from the MA24 center.